PartooHub/developers-website/tutorials/2_creating_resources.md

 ## STEP 1 - Create an organisation

 > **📕 Note:** This step is only necessary if you are a `PROVIDER` user.
-> If you are an `ORG_ADMIN`you cannot create an organization, the users and businesses your are will automatically be linked to your organisation so go the next step.
+> If you are an `ORG_ADMIN`you cannot create an organization, the users
+> and businesses your are will automatically be linked to your organisation so skip this step and go directly to the next step.

+> **⚠️ Warning:** As a `PROVIDER` user (ie. as a Partoo reseller), you must create an organization for each new customer when you are a provider otherwise if all the customers
+> are under the same organization it can lead to buggy behaviour (for instance, customers seeing the businesses of other customers)

 Python
 ---------------------------------------------------------------